Head to Head Analysis: Allianz (ALIZY) & Its Rivals

 |$661.02 million

-Allianz has higher revenue and earnings than its competitors.
-Allianz is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Allianz has higher revenue and earnings than its rivals.
+Allianz is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Dividends